Feedback Control of Nonlinear Dissipative Systems by Finite Determining Parameters - A Reaction-diffusion Paradigm: Interpolant operators as feedback controllers

 that uses local spatial averages (finite volume elements) for approximating the local values of the underlying function.
-We observe that the approximate interpolant $I_h(\varphi)$ that is introduced in (\ref{ih}) and implemented in (\ref{rd1:ip}) is exactly the same one discussed in detail in section \ref{sec:fin-vol-feed}.
+We observe that the interpolant operator, $I_h(\varphi)$, that is introduced in (\ref{ih}) and implemented in (\ref{rd1:ip}), is exactly the same one discussed in details in section \ref{sec:fin-vol-feed}.
 In particular, one can easily see that approximating inequality (\ref{A1}) holds in this case, thanks to Proposition \ref{prop:89}.